TobiasWallner/Fiber/README.md

 ## 🧩 Integration

-You can integrate the embedOS library in multiple ways depending on your workflow.
+You can integrate the Fiber library in multiple ways depending on your workflow.
 The main target to link against is:

-- embed (link PRIVATE)
+- fiber (link PRIVATE)
-- Optionally, embed_sys_stubs (link PUBLIC) for system call stubs
+- Optionally, fiber_sys_stubs (link PUBLIC) for system call stubs

 ### (Preferred) [CMake](https://cmake.org/) and [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake)